 Please note: Placements sometimes reach us at the last minute, in some cases even after orientation in Chicago.
 In this case, students will not be able to take part in this meeting and will have a personalized orientation with their local coordinator once they have arrived.

-Departure is booked for August for stays of one semester to one year.
-Departures are also booked for January for stays of one semester.
-Your family or local correspondent will welcome you at the airport and take you back to the airport at the end of your stay.
+Departure is scheduled for August for stays of one semester to one year.
+Departures are also scheduled for January for stays of one semester.
+Your family or local correspondent will welcome you at the airport and take you back at the end of your stay.

 Once enrolment is confirmed by our partner, we can make your travel arrangements to the USA if you wish.
 The booked ticket will include the least amount of changes possible.
 One free of charge change to the ticket may be made, once the return date is confirmed.